SAFCSP-Team/operator-function-project/README.md

-# String
+# Operator Function

 **Objective**
-The purpose of this project is to validate your knowledge of operation function.
+The purpose of this project is to validate your knowledge of operation functions.

 **Problem**
-Create operator function that adds new string to the list of strings by using the operator **+=**
+Create an operator function that adds a new string to the list of strings by using the operator **+=**

 **Implementation**
-Create and implement the += operator function that adds new string to the names list.
+Create and implement the += operator function that adds a new string to the names list.

 ```cpp